 During my time at UGA I have shown constant dedication to becoming a better educator.
 UGA has provided me with the opportunities to develop myself professionally, and given me the confidence, the tools, and the resources to build a career using a student-centered approach to teach the next generation of business leaders to become global citizens and make the world a better place.
+I am excited to start my career teaching International Marketing as a tenure-track Assistant Professor in Fall 2023 at Colorado State University College of Business which has the college-wide mission of 'Business for a Better World.'
 Thank you for your consideration.